Aug 232,500 Miles of Hope

 Bob Mullarkey is no ordinary senior.
-At age 62, he has been walking 25 miles a day to raise money for Mercy Housing and brings attention to homelessness and those who are less fortunate.
-May 10, marks day 100 and the last of his 2,500 mile walk-a-thon.
+At age 62, he walked 25 miles a day for 100 days this year to raise money for Mercy Housing California (MHC) and bring attention to our state’s homelessness crisis.

 Why Mercy Housing?

-At day 50, Bob hadn’t decided on which nonprofit would be the beneficiary of his walk-a-thon.
-After hearing about Mercy Housing, Bob decided that “all the boxes checked” and he would dedicate his 2,500 mile walk to raise money for Mercy Housing California residents and programs.
-Bob, with the help of his daughter, sent letters to 300 friends, relatives, and community members to alert them of his fundraising walk-a-thon for Mercy Housing.
-As of today, his efforts have raised almost $100,000 while building awareness for his cause and donations continuing to come in.
-Several folks have met Bob while he is walking and inspired to give after finding out about Mercy Housing and his efforts.
+Bob knew he wanted to raise awareness and support for people experiencing homelessness, but at Day 50 of his walk-a-thon, he hadn’t yet decided which nonprofit would be the beneficiary of his fundraising efforts.
+After hearing about MHC, Bob decided that the organization “checked all the boxes” and he would dedicate his 2,500-mile walk to raising money for MHC residents and programs.
+Bob, with the help of his daughter, sent letters to 300 friends, relatives, and community members to alert them of his fundraising walk-a-thon for MHC.
+As of today, his efforts have raised just over $100,000 while building awareness for his cause, and donations continue to come in.
+In addition to his own friends and family, more than one complete stranger has been inspired to give to MHC after seeing Bob walking and asking to hear more about his cause.

 Walking the Talk